Neuraldominator/customer-signup-prediction/README.md

-# Customer signup data preprocessing
+# Customer signup prediction
-Predicting the number of newly acquired customers has many interesting use cases for an energy supplier.
-It can be used for energy procurement on the forward market and help steer marketing campaigns.
-In this project, we use contract data from the past to clean the data such that it can be used for future prediction models.
+This project is focused on predicting the number of newly acquired customers over time.
+This has many use cases with high business impact for E.ON.
+It will be used for energy procurement on the forward market and to help steer marketing campaigns.

 ## 1. Project description
-- Goal of this project is to build a preprocessing pipeline in an ETL manner.
-Raw data is stored in ```data/raw/interview_signup.csv```.
-Processed data is loaded into ```data/processed/interview_signup_processed.csv```.
+The two main components of this project are (i) building a preprocessing pipeline and (ii) prediction modeling.

+**Preprocessing:**
+- The goal of the preprocessing pipeline is to load and transform the raw data stored in ```data/raw/interview_signup.csv``` so it can be used for modeling.
+The processed data is stored in ```data/processed/interview_signup_processed.csv```.
+This is done in an ETL manner in ```notebooks/EDA.ipynb``` based on data from 2018.
+- To make the transformation steps from ```notebooks/EDA.ipynb``` easier to use for others, a module in ```src/etl.py``` is *in development*.
+In ```notebooks/demo_etl_module.ipynb```, there is a short tutorial on the functionalities of ```etl.py``` (still very limited features).
-- The toolbox in ```src/etl.py``` provides methods to perform the preprocessing of data.
+- The transformation logic in the preprocessing steps may need to be adapted if...
-- Challenges: what happens if raw_data will deviate in future?
-    - loaded data formats change
+    - ... data formats and types in the raw data change
-        - new (unknown) columns
+    - ... new columns are added to the raw data
-        - data types change
-    - transformation logic changes
+    - ... new inconsistencies arise

+**Modeling:** will be implemented in the future.

 ## 2. Raw data
+The data is stored in csv format and comes from 2018.
+It contains the following columns:
 | Column name           | Column description                                          |
 | --------------------- | ----------------------------------------------------------- |
 | original_product_name | Product the customer signed up to                           |